zephyrproject-rtos/zephyr/samples/nanokernel/benchmark/footprint/README.txt

 - A statically linked dummy ISR is present.
 - Background task also starts a fiber.
 - Fiber prints a message to the console via printk().
+- Supports system timer, along with NANO_TIMER objects.
-- Links in support for NANO_SEM and NANO_TIMER objects.
+- Links in support for NANO_SEM objects.

 maximal (a "complex" image that has support for many kernel capabilities)
 -------